Eduardo's dilemma about why students are not treated as customers.

 Eduardo nailed it down.
 Though the Higher Education industry operates in similar terms to many customer-centric industries, it still has difficulties in accepting that students are customers...

 In their defense, higher education institutions make it difficult to buy their products.
-It's one of the few industries, in which the provider decides who is allowed to buy the product, a.k.a.
-Admissions Process.
-This selectivity seems to buy the institutional entitlement to reverse the common understanding "I buy, I have the right to complain".
+It's one of the few industries in which the provider decides who is allowed to buy the product, a.k.a. the admissions process.
+This selectivity seems to buy institutional entitlement to reverse the common understanding: "I buy, I have the right to complain."

-Fortunately, there are an increasing number of academic institutions that make customer-/student-centricity their paramount, and not surprisingly (just look at other industries), their business is striving.
+Fortunately, an increasing number of academic institutions make customer-/student-centricity their paramount goal, and not surprisingly (just look at other industries), their business is striving.

 To Higher Education Institutions: Though the Admissions Process enables the institution to choose who can purchase the academic product, the candidate, also known as the customer, still has the power of choice.